 All MSE and CIP retaining wall construction is complete on the project.
-Installation of major cross Culverts No. 5, 7-12 and 14-17 is complete.
-Work is ongoing at major cross culvert No. 19 at Long Brake Tributary and excavation is ongoing in preparation of work on the final major cross culvert No. 18.
+Installation of major cross Culverts No. 5, 7-12 and 14-17 is complete and work is ongoing at major cross culverts No. 18 and 19 just south of IH 20.

-The Contractor continued subbase activities in the month of July, completing the placement of flexible base materials for the future FM 16 pavement and a short portion of the Toll 49 main lanes just north of the IH 20 bridge.
+The Contractor continued pavement activities in the month of August, completing the placement of prime coat for a short portion of the Toll 49 main lanes just north of the IH 20 bridge and placing the asphalt for the temporary pavement at FM 16.
+The Contractor completed the tie-ins to existing pavement and successfully switched traffic so that they can begin work on the remaing FM 16 bridge bent.
 No further traffic signal, gantry, or lighting work was completed in the month of July.